jric/app_error/README.md

     let mathTag = new Options({"tag": "math"});
     let spellingTag = new Options({"tag": 'spelling'});
     function showDebugLevel(l) {
-        l.ifdebug("we're debuggin!");                          // only shows if debug set to true or '*' l.ifdebug(5, " =? ", 2 + 3, mathTag);                  // only shows if debug includes '*' or 'math'
+        l.ifDebug("we're debuggin!");                          // only shows if debug set to true or '*' l.ifDebug(5, " =? ", 2 + 3, mathTag);                  // only shows if debug includes '*' or 'math'
-        l.ifdebug("spelling is a breeze", spellingTag);        // only shows if debug includes '*' or 'spelling' }
+        l.ifDebug("spelling is a breeze", spellingTag);        // only shows if debug includes '*' or 'spelling' }

     let l1 = new AppLogger('second-logger', 0 /* verbose */, true /* debug */);  // can set in the constructor